-Through the long-standing research collaborations of Duke University professors and local NGOs, the program has developed robust relationships with NGOs throughout the region.
+Through the long-standing research collaborations of program faculty and local NGOs, the program has developed robust relationships with NGOs throughout the region.
 These NGOs have agreed to take-on a team of students from our program each summer who act as consultants to their organization.

 After students are admitted to the program, they work with program staff to preference their top NGOs for the internship component of the program.
 The program will then match students with an NGO and student team.